 NSU has a new strategic master plan for 2019-2025.
 A downtown incubator opened in April of 2019, the NSU Innovation Center.
-In the 2019-2020 Academic Year, there were over 5,000 full-time equivalent students enrolled at NSU.
+In the 2020-2021 Academic Year, there were nearly 5,000 full-time equivalent students enrolled at NSU.

 TIDEWATER COMMUNITY COLLEGE (TCC)